birkenfunk/VV-PSTA/README.md

 ### Type

-The different Tpes you can use:
+The different Types you can use:

 - TEMPERATURE